Bjwebb/aid-platform-beta/README.md

 - Third Sprint - (4th Mar - > 15th Mar)
 - Final Sprint - (18th Mar -> 8th Apr)
 - Prep for Beta - (9th Apr -> 26th Apr)

+### <a name="definition-of-done"></a> Definition of Done

+- Code committed with acceptable explanation of purpose and changes (inc. Tests)
+- Pull Request opened, reviewed and accepted by Team, merged by TDA
+    - CI Server build and passes all tests
+- Trello acceptance criteria all met for story specific stuff
+- Accepted by PO/Relevant Stakeholder

 ### <a name="sprint-goals"></a> Sprint Goals